-The purpose of current books is to introduce to the students the essence of each field of business administration by the question-answer form with references on the existing textbooks.
-The book can be used to review and refresh student's knowledge in Business Administration.
+The purpose of current books is to introduce to the students, academicians, field professionals and others.
+The book has been written in a question-answer form and can be used to review and refresh knowledge in Business Administration, present the facts and methods based on the most recent scientific achievements.